CozminaSecula/digcomp-db/README.md

    - Career progression mapping

 The system will facilitate assessment, development, and validation of digital competences in alignment with European standards, ensuring clear digital skill advancement pathways.

-## 3. Implementation Approach

-### 3.1 Database Design
-- Define the schema based on DigComp 2.2 components.
-- Ensure normalization to reduce redundancy.

-### 3.2 Data Ingestion
-- Develop scripts for loading data into the database.
-- Implement error handling for data integrity.

-### 3.3 User Interface
-- Create a web-based interface for user interaction.
-- Ensure accessibility and usability standards are met.

 ## References